JasonJ0987/clueless/journals/xander_clemens.md

+Template:
+A list of features/issues that you worked on and who you worked with, if applicable A reflection on any design conversations that you had At least one ah-ha! moment that you had during your coding, however small
 1. What did you do?
 2. What are you planning to do today?
 3. Do you have any blockers/challenges to your progress?